OxyContin Withdrawal - Symptoms, Timeline & Treatment

-Those attempting to quit the drug will likely feel symptoms within 12 48 hours of their last dose. ymptoms mostly physical.
+Those attempting to quit the drug will likely feel symptoms within 12 48 hours of their last dose. symptoms mostly physical.
 Nausea, vomiting, appetite suppression, and flu-like symptoms such as runny nose, fever, and headache can all be expected.

 Around a week after the patient’s last dose, they can expect most physical symptoms to diminish.
 However, psychological symptoms are known to persist.
 Anxiety, depression, difficulty sleeping, and guilt are all common symptoms during this stage.
 While these symptoms may be temporary for some, for others, they can lead to or exacerbate wider mental health issues and land patients with long-term mental illnesses like bipolar disorder.

-Several weeks after quitting OxyContin, physiological symptoms such as nausea and cravings can
+Several weeks after quitting OxyContin, physiological symptoms such as nausea and cravings can still occur.

 Unlike traditional outpatient and inpatient detox treatments, the ANR method targets the mechanism behind dependency, attacking the issue at its core.
 This means patients can return to normal, healthy daily life without chronic pain or fear of relapse.
 ANR is the only form of medical treatment that has been shown to re-regulate the critical endorphin-receptor imbalance found in those with opioid use disorder.
 ANR is much faster than long-term recovery treatments and negates the risk of overdose that can result from medically-assisted treatments like methadone replacement therapy.

 ANR Clinic has health care facilities to provide the medication-assisted detox process in:

 - DeSoto Memorial Hospital, Arcadia, Florida

 - New Vision University Hospital, Tbilisi, Georgia

 There are many warning signs that a person can use to identify opiate addiction.
 To learn more about addiction, withdrawal, and various other health topics relating to opioid substances, visit the ANR website.